 Belonging to the same family as chard, baby beets are harvested young for their edible roots, stems, and leaves, and have a smooth, creamy flavor with a slight earthiness.
 The beet leaves have a similar taste as Swiss chard.
 Their small size cuts down cooking time.

 Beets are particularly rich in folate, especially when consumed raw.
 Beets are also high in manganese and fiber, both soluble and insoluble.
 Beet greens are also incredibly nutritious and provide an excellent source of vitamins A, C, and K among other vitamins and minerals.
+Beet greens are sweet, mild, and cook up into the silkiest, most tender greens you’ll ever eat.
+They’re much sweeter than kale, and the leaves cook up as silky as spinach.
 The greens are commonly eaten raw, juiced, or sautéed.

 Beet greens are packed with nutritional value but must be prepared separately.
 Upon storage, the greens will quickly draw the moisture from the root greatly reducing flavor and the beets will become shriveled so remove the greens and leave a one-inch stem on the taproot to retain moisture and nutrients.
 After separating, beets store well for about a week in perforated plastic bags in the refrigerator.
 Store greens wrapped in a damp cloth or in a plastic bag in a drawer of the refrigerator.
 Beet can also be frozen or pickled for long-term storage.